Filipee01/Sistema_de_Gerenciamento_de_Eventos_Culturais/Readme.md

 `-----------------------`

-Escolha uma opcao: 2
-Nome do Evento a remover: ExpoCenter
-Evento ExpoCenter removido!

-`-----------------------`

-Menu:
-1. Adicionar Evento
-2. Remover Evento
-3. Listar Eventos
-4. Adicionar Artista a Evento
-5. Remover Artista de Evento
-6. Listar Artistas de Evento
-7. Listar Eventos com Precos
-0. Sair

-`-----------------------`

-Escolha uma opcao: 3
-Evento: Rock in Rio, Idade: 12, Genero Musical: rock

-`-----------------------`

-Menu:
-1. Adicionar Evento
-2. Remover Evento
-3. Listar Eventos
-4. Adicionar Artista a Evento
-5. Remover Artista de Evento
-6. Listar Artistas de Evento
-7. Listar Eventos com Precos
-0. Sair

-`-----------------------`

-Escolha uma opcao: 7
+Escolha uma opcao: 6
-Evento: Rock in Rio, Idade: 12, Preco: 110, Genero Musical: rock
+Nome do Evento: Rock in Rio
+Nenhum artista cadastrado no evento Rock in Rio.

 `-----------------------`